metabrainz/gitzconsul/README.md

 - Files not ending with `.json` or unparseable json files are ignored.
 - Directory specified by `--root` isn't prepended to keys and any content outside of it is ignored.
 - JSON file names are used as keys (it keeps the extension)
-- If a previously parsed json file becomes unparseable, keys related to this this are left untouched.
+- If a previously parsed json file becomes unparseable, keys related to it are left untouched.

 ## Docker